Instructors

 Jim Shepard is the author of seven novels, including The Book of Aron, and five story collections, including most recently The World to Come and Like You’d Understand, Anyway, which was a finalist for the National Book Award and won The Story Prize.
 His short fiction has appeared in, among other magazines, Harper’s, McSweeney’s, One Story, The Paris Review, The Atlantic Monthly, Esquire, Tin House, the New Yorker, Granta, Zoetrope: All Story, and Playboy, and five of his stories have been chosen for the Best American Short Stories, two for the PEN/O. Henry Prize Stories, and one for a Pushcart Prize.
 He teaches at Williams College.

 Dani Shapiro is the author of eleven books, and the host and creator of the hit podcast Family Secrets.
 Her most recent novel, Signal Fires, was named a best book of 2022 by Time MagazineWashington PostAmazon, and others, and is a national bestseller.
 Her most recent memoir, Inheritance, was an instant New York Times Bestseller, and named a best book of 2019 by ElleVanity FairWired, and Real Simple.
 Dani’s work has been published in fourteen languages and she’s currently developing Signal Fires for its television adaptation.
-Dani’s book on the process and craft of writing, Still Writing, is being reissued on the occasion of its tenth anniversary in 2023.
-She occasionally teaches workshops and retreats, and is the co-founder of the Sirenland Writers Conference in Positano, Italy
+Dani’s book on the process and craft of writing, Still Writing, was reissued on the occasion of its tenth anniversary in 2023.

 Karen Shepard is a Chinese-American born and raised in New York City.
 She is the author of four novels, An Empire of WomenThe Bad Boy’s WifeDon’t I Know You?, The Celestialsand the collection of stories, Kiss Me Someone.
 Her short fiction has been published in the Atlantic MonthlyTin House, and Ploughshares, among others.
 Her nonfiction has appeared in MoreSelfUSA Today, and the Boston Globe, among others.
 She teaches writing and literature at Williams College in Williamstown, MA, where she lives with her husband, novelist Jim Shepard, and their three children.